 Also on the blog was this from Polley:

 Personal documentaries have always made me a bit squeamish.

-That’s exactly how I felt.
-While I could admire the film and admit to being lured into the unfolding, I couldn’t shake off the feeling that somehow it all was just Too Much Information.
-Are not some things sacred to family vaults?
-Like Polley, I have four siblings and we know all about divided storytelling.
-Just about any story told in our clan can be disputed by one of us as inaccurate.
-We see the world through a particular lens and thus, our memories are framed in various tints.
+Squeamish…ah, yes.
+While I admit to being lured into the unfolding, I couldn’t shake off the Too Much Information vibe.
+Are some secrets sacred to family vaults?
+Like Polley, I have four siblings.
+We know all about divided storytelling.
+Just about any story can be disputed by one of us as inaccurate.
+We see the world through a particular lens; our memories are framed in various tints.
 What Polley has attempted is to showcase the rainbow.
-She has left out her own thoughts, perhaps because, as she indicates above, they are ephemeral.
+I applaud that and yet, I wanted to hear her own thoughts.
+The coolness was ultimately what left me hanging.

 Other film bits:

 Razzie award nominations are out for worst pics of 2012 and leading the nominations is Breaking Dawn Part 2.
-Looks like vampires really do suck.
+So it’s true.
+Vampires really do suck.

-Steven Spielberg’s Lincoln scooped the most BAFTA nominations today but there will be no top Brit honour for Spielberg himself: he was shut out of nominations for best director.
+Steven Spielberg’s Lincoln scooped the most BAFTA nominations today but there will be no top Brit honour for Spielberg himself as he was shut out of nominations for best director.
 Maybe he’ll feel better Thursday morning when Oscar nominations are announced.